SuzanaMomo/Repository-Analaysis/README.md

 # Analysis GIT Repository

-This Program analysis commits in a git repo and finds the top 12 modified modules in a directory over the past 6 months
+This Program analyzes commits in a git repository and finds the top 12 actively modified modules in a directory over the past 6 months.

 ## Installation